akshaykamble139/Collabu/README.md

 #### **Current Version:** v0.03

 Validation and exception handling added for APIs.
 Spring security used to add basic security for authentication and authorization to the application.
+JWT used for stateless authentication to call the APIs

 #### v0.02